-If you define luxury as unparalleled service, outstanding cuisine, an intimately sized ship with just enough of the key bells and whistles (variety of dining options, a gorgeous spa, a range of entertainment venues), intriguing itineraries, and an ambience of warmth, then this ship definitely belongs in that niche.
-On the other hand, there are also "mass market" factors that don't necessarily hew to luxury standards: Drinks and other extras are priced on an a la carte basis, standard cabins can be small (cozy, but small) with shower-only bathrooms, and there are plenty of inside cabins.
+If you define luxury as polished service, outstanding cuisine, an intimately sized ship with just enough of the key bells and whistles (variety of dining options, a gorgeous spa, top-notch lecturers), intriguing itineraries and an ambience of warmth, then this ship definitely belongs in that niche.
+On the other hand, there are also mass-market factors that don't necessarily hew to luxury standards: Drinks and other extras are priced on an a la carte basis, standard cabins can be small (cozy, but small) with shower-only bathrooms, and there are plenty of inside cabins.

 The beauty of Nautica is its ability to keep a steady foot in both camps.
-It offers enough of the sophisticated amenities that will only become more important as cruising continues to evolve (and attract a new type of passenger).
-At the same time, the line is savvy in positioning its fares for a range of travelers, from those who consider suites and butlers necessary amenities to those who value luxury without the Mercedes price tag.
-In the process, Nautica -- not to mention its siblings Regatta and Insignia -- offers the best all-around value in cruising today.
+Oceania is savvy in positioning its fares for a range of travelers, from those who consider suites and butlers necessary amenities to those who value luxury without the Mercedes price tag.
+In the process, Nautica offers exceptional value for money.

 Plan for country club casual and you'll be fine (pretty flowing skirt/pants outfits for women, jackets and, okay, maybe one tie for men at night, and casual tropical wear during the days onboard).
 Editor's Note: When going ashore, pay attention to Oceania's dress recommendations, which will depend on the ship's itinerary.